 When transporting your vehicle on a trailer, the air deflectors may interfere with a steep slope to a trailer bed.
 In this case, remove the deflectors from the undercover of the vehicle.

-- 1. Loosen three screws as shown and remove the left-side air deflector $(\widehat{A})$ . - 2.
-Tighten the removed screw (B) in its original position. - 3.
-Perform the same procedure to remove the right-side air deflector.
+- 1. Loosen three screws as shown and remove the left-side air deflector (A). - 2.
+Tighten the removed screw (B) in its original position.